DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/table-of-contents/create-table-of-contents-for-special-cases.md

 ---
 title: Create Table of Contents for Special Cases
 ---
+# Create Table of Contents for Special Cases
 A table of contents (TOC) in a document is represented by a special TOC field.
 There is set of TOC field switches that you can combine to create TOCs of different types.
 This document describes how to create the following TOCs.
 * [TOC for the Specified Portion of a Document](#tocspecifiedchapter)
 * [TOC Including Paragraphs with Specified Outline Levels](#tocfromspecifiedoutlinelevels)